Injury Prevention Massive Open Online Course

 |Module 3: Intentional Injuries

-Peer violence and bullying, dating and sexual violence, firearm safety, suicide prevention, child maltreatment
+Peer violence and bullying, dating and sexual violence, firearm safety, suicide prevention, ACES, and child maltreatment Learning Objectives

 |Module 7: Early Childhood Unintentional Injury

-Factors, techniques, and messaging for burn prevention in children
+Factors, techniques, and messaging for drowning prevention and burn prevention in children Learning Objectives

 |Module 4: Transportation Safety